 “Brokers stick to budgets and need to know just how much of the burden they individually will have to bear now that ACLs are set to help fund the corporate watchdog.”

-also congratulated Michael McCormack on being named Small Business Minister, pointing out that finance brokers nationwide make up more than 23 thousand individual small businesses.
+The FBAA also congratulated Michael McCormack on being named Small Business Minister, pointing out that finance brokers nationwide make up more than 23 thousand individual small businesses.